ctfer-io/terraform-provider-ctfd/docs/index.md

 You must configure the provider with the proper credentials before you can use it.

+If you are using the username/password configuration, remember that CTFd comes with a ratelimiter on rare methods and endpoints, but `POST /login`is one of them.
+This could lead to unexpected failures under intensive work.

 !> **Warning:** Hard-coded credentials are not recommended in any Terraform configuration and risks secret leakage should this file ever be committed to a public version control system.